-Mobile banking is increasingly becoming a key channel for contracting financial products and making transactions, with a sharp growth in accounts and insurance products.
+Mobile banking is increasingly becoming a key channel for contracting financial products and transactions in Brazil, with a sharp growth in accounts and insurance products.

 Despite high interest rates that discourage borrowing via card, Brazil remains a very profitable market with room for further development.
-Profit before tax was estimated to be around $6.6 billion for 2020.
+Profit before tax was estimated to be near $8.8 billion for 2021.

 Key Retail Banks and Issuers

-Over the past five years, digital bank Nubank's sustained growth has changed the credit card market landscape by becoming the third-largest issuer ... other digital banks in the market are: Banco Pan, C6 Bank, Banco Inter, Agibank, Next and Banco Original.
+Over the past six years, digital bank Nubank's sustained growth has changed Brazil's credit card market by becoming the third largest issuer ... only exceeded by Bradesco and Itau Unibanco.